 Many Christians celebrate Halloween.
 Some churches and pastors even do.
-I recently saw a church advertising they were having a Zombie Run.
+I recently saw a church advertising it was having a Zombie Run.
 Seriously?
-God's House?
-This pastor does not celebrate Halloween and neither does her church.
+God's house?
+This pastor does not celebrate Halloween, and neither does her church.

 In a spirit of full disclosure, when I was a brand-new believer, I allowed my son to go trick-or-treating.
 Part of the reason was because my husband was not yet saved and insisted we do.
 The other part was because I didn't see the harm in it.
 After all, many Christians I respected did it, so as a new Christian I justified that it must be OK.
 Right?
 Wrong!

 As I grew closer to the Lord and gained more knowledge of His Word, I began to feel convicted about Halloween.
 I had thoughts like:

 - God is a God of life, but Halloween focuses on death.
 Should I celebrate a holiday where people decorate their front yards with tombstones?

 - The Scriptures tell us to put away deeds of darkness (Rom.13:12) and that light has nothing in common with darkness (2 Cor.
 6:14).
 Is celebrating a dark holiday something a child of the light should be doing?